H4ssan/Travel-App/README.md

-# Travel Application
-This is my 4th project as part of the Udacity Front End Developer Nanodegree Program.
 ## Overview
 This is a travel application which pulls data from various APIs.
 The user enters their destination city and travel/return dates.
 They will then be provided with weather forecast, the length of their trip and a picture of the city they're travelling to.